Centric’s L.A. Event Puts Focus on Implementation, Integration

 Two seasoned apparel executives—one with Kate Spade and the other with New Zealand active wool apparel brand Icebreaker—gave their insight into implementing and using Centric Software’s product lifecycle management solutions at an event hosted by the Campbell, Calif.–based software company.

 The April 6 event was held at the Omni Hotel in downtown Los Angeles.
-Centric Regional Sales Director Brian Kastner offered an overview of the 20-year-old software company, which took a product originally developed for the aviation and aerospace industries and customized it for the retail, fashion, footwear, luxury and consumer-goods industries.
+Centric Regional Sales Director Brian Kastner offered an overview of the 20-year-old software company, which developed the PLM software specifically for the retail, fashion, footwear, luxury and consumer-goods industries.

 The idea was to make a PLM solution that was “user-centric and product-centric,” Kastner said.
 Manufacturing and delivering consumer goods is a fast-moving business that involves many SKUs and multiple seasons, Kastner noted, unlike aviation, where color changes are infrequent and people rarely change the buttons.